mihirnimgade/hypercube-optimization/README.md

 # Hypercube Optimization

-## Project overview
+## Overview

-This is a Rust implementation of a multi-dimensional hypercube-based optimization algorithm based on "Optimization of High-Dimensional Functions through Hypercube Evaluation" (https://www.hindawi.com/journals/cin/2015/967320/).
+This is a Rust implementation of a multi-dimensional hypercube-based optimization algorithm based on _"Optimization of High-Dimensional Functions through Hypercube Evaluation"_ (https://www.hindawi.com/journals/cin/2015/967320/).

 ## Installation